nomadenorg/nomads/README.md

 lower right corner and mark that you're an admin user.
 Otherwise you will not be able to trigger the cronjob.

-See the file LICENSE for license information.
+See the file LICENSE for license information to the app.
+The images (favicon.ico, assets/camel.jpg and assets/camel-250.jpg) included are owned by the nomaden.org group of people.

 See the file CONTRIBUTORS.md for contributor information.